Wyko/essential_deathworlders/content/books/waters-babylon/3-mitzvah.md

 getting them in small groups."

 The rest of the Talon had continued clearing the floor, and was preparing to move onwards.
-In nearly every room it was the same---a few still-living drones seated on the floor and unresponsive, with a number more behind them.
+In nearly every room it was the same-a few still-living drones seated on the floor and unresponsive, with a number more behind them.
 Vuutyo started prepping the report he was going to have to flash upwards to Central Command; he had a sneaking suspicion that more senior people were definitely